-Getting a dental implant is usually a very predictable and successful procedure.
+Dental implants are typically very predictable and successful procedures.
 But like other dental procedures, it may not always work.
-A failed dental implant is an unusual situation, but if it happens to you there's no need to panic.
-Read on to learn how to recognize when your new dental implant needs additional work.
+A failed dental implant is usually a rare situation, but if it happens to you, there's no need to panic.
+Read on to learn how to recognize when your new dental implant needs additional evaluation.

-Implants are made of metal, but it is a biological process that allows them to function.
-In a process called osseointegration, your body produces living bone cells to grow around the implant surface and anchor it to your jawbone.
+Implants are made of metal, but it is a biological process known as osseointegration that allows them to function.
+During osseointegration, your body produces living bone cells to grow around the implant surface and anchor it to your jawbone.
 Over time, healthy bone continues to surround the implant.
-If osseointegration doesn't happen the way it should, it can occasionally cause problems after the implant is inserted.
+If osseointegration doesn't happen the way it should, it can occasionally cause problems after implantation.

-But what causes a failed dental implant?
-The success of an implant procedure depends on many factors, but certain habits and medical conditions can increase your risk of a wobbling implant.
-Gum disease and bruxism can damage a healing implant, while diseases like osteoporosis that attack bone strength and density can make it difficult for the implant screw to anchor.
-Ongoing cancer treatment may also be cause to pause an implant, writes the Journal of Clinical and Experimental Dentistry, since radiation therapy for the head and neck can sometimes inhibit the bones' ability to heal.
+The success of a dental implant procedure depends on many factors, but certain habits and medical conditions can increase your risk of a wobbling implant.
+Gum disease and bruxism can damage an implant that is healing.
+Diseases like osteoporosis that attack bone strength and density can make it difficult for the implant screw to anchor.
+Ongoing cancer treatment might also be a reason to pause an implant procedure, according to a study published in the Journal of Clinical and Experimental Dentistry, since radiation therapy for head and neck cancers may inhibit normal bone healing.

-Some medications can also put you at risk for implant failure.
-According to the University at Buffalo, a compound in antidepressants that affects your rate of bone metabolism can cause osseointegration problems for people who take these medications.
+Some medications also can put you at risk for implant failure.
+According to researchers at the University at Buffalo, a compound in antidepressants that affects your rate of bone metabolism can cause osseointegration problems for people who take these medications.

-Dentistry IQ also notes that smoking may increase your risk of dental implant failure depending on where in your mouth the implant is placed.
-Your dentist may advise you to stop smoking completely or until bone integration is complete.
+Research published in the Journal of Dental Research also notes that smoking might increase your risk of dental implant failure, depending on where in your mouth the implant is placed.
+Your dentist may advise you to stop smoking completely or at least until bone integration is complete.

-The good news is that a failed dental implant is easily removed with local anesthesia.
-If your dentist determines that an implant needs to be replaced, they will take it out and gently clean the area.
-If the bone is intact around the area of the removed implant, no bone graft will be necessary.
+The good news is that you can remove a failed dental implant while under local anesthesia.
+If the bone is intact around the location of the removed implant, no bone graft will be necessary.

-If there is bone loss, your dentist may place a bone graft to improve the site for replacing the implant.
-Healing from a bone graft can take several months before a new implant can be placed.
-During healing, your dentist may discuss ways to reduce the risk factors that caused the implant to fail, such as quitting smoking or waiting for a course of cancer treatment to be finished.
+If there is bone loss, your dentist could recommend a bone graft to improve the site before replacing the implant.
+Before placing your new implant, your bone graft will need to heal.
+During healing, your dentist will likely discuss ways to reduce the risk factors that caused the implant to fail, such as quitting smoking or waiting to complete any cancer treatment.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.